 The support coordinator must assist the beneficiary in completing the Environmental Accessibility Adaptation Job Completion form and any other associated documentation to request prior authorization.
 (See Appendix D for information on obtaining a copy of this form).
-The LGE must approve the request, prior to any work being initiated.
+The local Human Services Authority or District must approve the request, prior to any work being initiated.